codygreen/llm_api_server/objective5/README.md

 ## NGINX Configuration

 We will extend the NGINX configuration from _objective4_ to enable JWT authorization for our root path.
-An updated version of the _nginx.conf_ file is provided in the _objective5_ directory as well as below:
+An updated version of the _nginx.conf_ file is provided in the _objective5_ directory with the code below:

 ```nginx
 events {